ember-learn/guides-source/guides/release/configuring-ember/configuring-your-app.md

 Ember CLI ships with support for managing your application's environment.
-Ember CLI will setup a default environment config file at `config/environment`.
-Here, you can define an `ENV` object for each environment, which are currently limited to three: development, test, and production.
+The runtime environment for the application is defined in `config/environment.js`.
+Here an object `ENV` is built for each of the three Ember CLI-supported build modes: development, test, and production.

-The ENV object contains three important keys:
+Three notable properties on the `ENV` object are:

-- `EmberENV` can be used to define Ember feature flags (see the [Feature Flags guide](../feature-flags/)).
+- `EmberENV` can be used to define Ember feature flags (see the [Feature Flags guide](../feature-flags/)) to be enabled at runtime.
-- `APP` can be used to pass flags/options to your application instance.
+- `APP` can be used to pass flags or options to the app's `Application` instance.
-- `environment` contains the name of the current environment (`development`,`production` or `test`).
+- `environment` by default contains which of the build environments was selected at build time (`development`, `test`, or `production`).

-You can access these environment variables in your application code by importing from `your-application-name/config/environment`.
+The `ENV` object is defined at build time, but you can access the `ENV` object in application code via import from `your-application-name/config/environment`.

 For example: